-Basic Foundation of Fitness - Your basic PT/run will cover this one.
-You still want to do your pushups, situps, pull-ups, dips and some form of cardiovascular fitness like running, rucking, swimming, etc. If you neglect these, it is difficult to add the strength, speed, and agility required in a combat setting.
+Basic foundation of fitness: Your basic PT/run will cover this one.
+You still want to do your push-ups, sit-ups, pull-ups, dips and some form of cardiovascular fitness, like running, rucking, swimming, etc. If you neglect these, it is difficult to add the strength, speed and agility required in a combat setting.
 One of my favorite (more advanced) cardio/core/leg workout mixes is the Run/Leg PT:

 Repeat 6-8 times (2-3 times per week)

-**Squat - 20
+- **Squat 20

-Lunges - 10/leg
+- Lunges 10/leg

-Flutter kicks - 25
+- Flutter kicks 25

-* goal pace = pace you want for 2-3 mile run – ie a 14 min 2 mile run = a 7 min mile, 3:30 1/2 mile, and a 1:45 1/4 mile running pace.
-For ruck always keep the pace between 12-15 min per mile with 50+ lbs in back pack
+* Goal pace = pace you want for a two- to three-mile run; i.e., a 14-minute, two-mile run equals a seven-minute mile, a 3:30 half-mile and a 1:45 quarter-mile running pace.
+For rucks, always keep the pace between 12-15 minutes per mile with 50 pounds in a back pack

-As the wood choppers will work the core as well as your legs, one of the best CORE training devices I have ever used is the TRX.
-If that does not interest you, I would consider working the lower back and upper back with standard calisthenics exercise.
-See Lower Back Plan - FREE – it works well to build a foundation on which to add more dynamic exercises like the above woodchopper squats and lunges and some of the Olympic lifts.
+As the wood choppers will work the core as well as your legs, one of the best core training devices I have ever used is the TRX suspension system.
+If that does not interest you, I would consider working the lower back and upper back with standard calisthenics exercises.
+See lower back plan (free).
+It works well to build a foundation on which to add more dynamic exercises like the above wood chopper squats and lunges and some of the Olympic lifts.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.